Operational Project Architecture Working Group

 What OPA Does – Three Functions, One Feedback Loop

-Operationalises ICxA standards in the field – OPA works directly with ICxA Operating Partners and industry organisations to translate standard intent into project-level governance frameworks, roles, and verification systems – making the standards actionable in the process industrial environments where they matter most.
+OPA collaborates directly with ICxA Operating Partners and industry organisations undertaking major capital projects – with the goal to gather field-level feedback – for translation back into ICxA frameworks, roles, and verification systems – making the standards more robust and actionable where they matter most.

 Three functions, one continuous loop: Operationalise · Capture · Feed Back.